 The key is finding the right audience and creating high-value content that has actionable instructional material for the audience.
 Getting the content right is critical.
 But getting the Course topic right is even more critical.

 While there may not be a doubt in your expertise on a particular topic, however, if you are not able to find the audience for it, then there is no point in creating the course.
 While we can't think of any topic wherein an online course is not possible, the question is how much will it sell.
 Would it be in tens, hundreds, or thousands?
 But don’t give up on any idea so easily.
 Any online course can sell.
 Question is how much and at what price?

 Do you see where the three circles overlap, this is the sweet spot where the success of your online course lies.
 And that’s what you aim for when selecting which of your ideas is the most profitable.

 Here are a few tips that can help you narrow down your search:

-- Google Keyword Planner Keyword planner is another great tool to narrow down the search patterns.
-After all, you should know how many people are actually looking for a search term related to your online course.
-This gives you a fair idea about your audience size.
-Although rare, however you could also narrow down the search based on demographics, should the course be specific to age or location etc. And the best part is: THE GOOGLE PLANNER TOOL IS FREE TO USE!
+Keyword Planner is another great tool to narrow down the search patterns.
+After all, you should know how many people are looking for a search term related to your online course.
+This gives you a fair idea of your audience size.
+You could also narrow down the search based on demographics, should the course be specific to age or location, etc. And the best part is: the Google planner is a free tool.

 After you find out what’s trending, you’ll be able to focus on a specific niche.
 For example, if your topic is “personality development”, you will find many courses and books out there on this topic.
 The key is to keep the niche very specific.
 Only then will you have the ability to offer unique content that addresses what the audience wants to learn directly.
 Now, when you combine the specific niche with the target audience that’s when you have the perfect idea for an online course which can be a success.